EhdiB/botc_token_generator/README.md

 ## Features

-To run a specific function, run:
+To run a specific function, run the following (replacing PythonFileName with any of the feature functions):
 ```bash
 python {PythonFileName}.py
 ```

-replacing PythonFileName with one of the following.
+If running for the first time, it is recommended to run them using the following order:

 - Feature 1: `get_assets_from_wiki.py`
     - This program scrapes the assets from the official wiki.